mandapie/more-angular-course/Angular understanding.md

 ```

 #### two way binding with signals
-Don't know if it only applies to `ngModel` directive, but changing the properties into a signal type will not affect the template (HTML) side.
+- Don't know if it only applies to `ngModel` directive, but changing the properties into a signal type will not affect the template (HTML) side.
+- ngModel requires the name attribute. eg `<input name="attributeName" [(ngModel)]="model.attributeName">`

 #### Components
+NOTE: You CAN MIX standalone and module based components, but it's probably not best practice, but helpful for migration.

-Non-standalone components:
+Module-based components:
-- You import your component(s) into its own module files.
-Then you import your modules into `app.module.ts`.
+- You import your component(s) into the module class.
+You declare the imports differently when you import modules/components into another module.
+- Every module needs to import `BrowserModule`.
+- On v19+, standalone is default.
+You need to explicitly set standalone to false to get a module component.

 Standalone components:
 - The new default.
+You don't need to set standalone to true.
 - You import components into another component directly.
+No module class needed.